lindascarano/plantly-app/README.md

 Save the image when a new plant is added -> we need to also store it when we save the plant.
 It's not sufficient to simply store the uri we get from the image picker, because that storage is not guaranteed to persist.
 We'll need to copy the image to the document storage for the app so it will exist as long as the app is installed.

+<a href="assets\ConvertScreenIntoStack.png">How to convert screen into stack</a>

+Date formatting: npx expo install date-fns